 The Directors have concluded that it is appropriate to continue to adopt the going concern basis in preparing the accounts.
 The Company's major cash flows are within the Company's control (namely investments and dividends) or are reasonably predictable (namely the operating expenses).
 The Company is able to forecast cash inflows comprising proceeds from investments to a reasonable degree.
-Having reviewed a cash flow forecast for the next 18 months, the Board has a reasonable expectation that the Company is able to continue in operational existence for a period of at least 12 months from the date of this report.
+Having reviewed a cash flow forecast for the 18 months from the year ended 28 February 2017, the Board has a reasonable expectation that the Company is able to continue in operational existence for a period of at least 12 months from the date of this report.

-Statement on Long-term Viability
+Statement on Longer-term Viability